America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Type of basing ground in the mines

 Today, the list of American ballistic missiles is limited to Minutements-3.
-The US Armed Forces have up to 450 units deployed in mine complexes in the states of North Dakota, Wyoming and Montana.
-Replacing reliable, but obsolete missiles is planned to be carried out no earlier than the beginning of the next decade.
+The US Armed Forces have up to 450 units stationed in mine complexes in the states of North Dakota, Wyoming and Montana.
+It is planned to replace reliable but obsolete missiles no earlier than the beginning of the next decade.

 "Iskander"

-The Iskander operational-tactical systems, which replaced the Topols, Tochkas and Elbrus (the well-known names of Russian missiles), are the best missiles of the new generation in the world.
-Super-maneuverable cruise missiles of tactical systems are practically invulnerable to air defense systems of any potential enemy.
+Iskander operational-tactical complexes, which replaced Topol, Tochka and Elbrus ( famous names Russian missiles) are the best new generation missiles in the world.
+Super-maneuverable cruise missiles tactical complexes practically invulnerable to air defense systems of any potential enemy.

-At the same time, the OTRK is extremely mobile, deploying in a matter of minutes.
-Its firepower, even when fired with conventional charges, is comparable in effectiveness to an attack with nuclear weapons.
+At the same time, the OTRK is extremely mobile and can be deployed in a matter of minutes.
+His firepower even when fired with conventional charges, its effectiveness is comparable to an attack with nuclear weapons.

 TTX OTRK "Iskander":